 You can mix licorice powder with sandalwood powder and rose water, then apply the paste on your skin twice or thrice a week.

-Carrot contains lycopene and carotenoids that can help reduce UV-induced redness and sunburn (8).
+Carrot contains lycopenei XPlant nutrients responsible for red to pink pigmentation in fruits and vegetables, notably in tomatoes. and carotenoidsi XNatural plant pigment responsible for the yellow, orange, and red color of vegetables and fruits, such as carrots, tomatoes and mandarin. that can help reduce UV-induced redness and sunburn (8).
 Anecdotal evidence also suggests that it can help reduce blemishes and even out the skin tone to improve its appearance.
-Though it takes a lot of time and regular application, carrot is also said to be rejuvenating for all skin types.
+Though it takes a lot of time and regular application, the carrot is also said to be rejuvenating for all skin types.

 Mix carrot paste with yogurt and a few drops of lemon juice and apply it on your skin.
 Use this remedy once daily.

 Oatmeal is widely used in cosmetics and skincare products for its skin benefits.
 Its texture makes it an excellent exfoliant that removes dead skin cells (10).
 Oatmeal is also said to protect your skin from the damaging effects of UV rays, such as tanning, dark spots, and age spots (11).
 However, the efficacy of oatmeal on skin needs further research.

 To use oatmeal, mix ground oatmeal with milk and massage it on your face.
 Wash it off once it is dry.